Panquesito7/submodules-alternative/README.md

           commit_message_update: "Bump repositories"  # Commit message used when updating all the repositories.
           add_repos: false                            # If enabled, this will clone all the repositories listed in your repos file.
           update_repos: true                          # When enabled, this will attempt to update all the repositories.
           squash_commits: false                       # Whether to squash all commits or not on every repository update/addition.
+Cannot be used if `one_pr` is disabled.
+The option has been disabled for now due to some problems with the subtrees.
           one_pr: false                               # Creates one single PR for everything if enabled.
 Works only for `update_repos` if disabled.
 ```